Prodocal/Website/README.md

 ## Instructions
 ### For a local run of the application:
 1. Download the rebuild repository
-2. Go into rebuild/backend and run ./pocketbase.exe (for Windows) or ./pocketbase (for Mac)
+2. Go into rebuild/backend and run './pocketbase.exe serve' (for Windows) or './pocketbase serve' (for Mac)
 3. Go into rebuild/frontend and type in 'npm install' to install all requirements
 4. Once all packages have been installed, type 'npm run dev -- --open' to open the application